Tell me a bit about your role within the Digital Displacement team?

 How did you fall into the role you are in now?

 I knew about Digital Displacement before I started working with the team as the fluid power field at university was very niche, so we were aware of the big players in this field like Danfoss and Bosch and their emerging technologies.
-As well as this, the sector is quite stagnant so any new technologies in this area are really interesting and after university, I was keen to pursue a career in fluid power.
+As well as this, the sector is quite stagnant so any new technologies in this area are really interesting.
 I knew of the Digital Displacement team in Edinburgh, so I sent my CV and it so happened they were looking for a systems engineer.
 I really enjoy living and working in Edinburgh and Danfoss is a great company to work for – we’re working with a new technology that can really make a difference in the fluid power field.

 What do you find the most interesting thing about Digital Displacement?

-First of all, as an engineer I find the complexity of the technology compared to other machines quite fascinating – the principle is generally the same but how the operation is achieved is much more advanced than traditional units.
-Because of its complexity and control it also has several unmatched advantages over traditional units like faster response time and greater efficiency.
+First of all, as an engineer I find the complexity of the technology compared to other machines quite fascinating – the principle is novel and how the operation is achieved is much more advanced than traditional units.
+Because of its innovative principle of operation and controllability it also has several unmatched advantages over traditional units like faster response time and greater efficiency.
 Due to the digital nature of the pump control, you can achieve important advancements in hydraulic systems and open a lot of new scenarios that were not possible before.

 What would you say to someone considering using Digital Displacement pumps within their technology/machinery?